OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "status": The response status, one of "OK" or "ERR"
 * "header": The response header
 * "data": The response data, which may contain multiple lines in array format
+* "error_flags": Non-fatal protocol errors/non-compliance, which may contain multiple lines in array format

 Example of POP3 logging: